 The story of Pride is one of police violence and resistance, a message that still resonates.
 In 1969, Stormé DeLarverie was a victim of police violence when she yelled to her brothers, sisters, and those in-between, “Why don’t you do something?”
 Today, as queer folk are celebrated, albeit to varying degrees depending on class and racial palpability, drag queens land multi-million dollar contracts and Netflix is producing an animated series featuring drag queen superheroes.

-A recent APCO Insight survey found 90% of those interviewed expect companies to be involved in taking on society’s most pressing concerns.
-Yet, doing something isn’t always enough; doing the right thing is what 2018 demands.
+An APCO Insight survey found 90% of those interviewed expect companies to be involved in taking on society’s most pressing concerns.
+Yet, doing something isn’t always enough; doing the right thing is what is needed.

 As we have seen, communities across America have extremely different conceptions of what the right thing is.
 Republicans and Democrats significantly differ on how “ok” it is for CEOs to “always” speak out on discrimination based on sexual orientation, protection of human rights abroad and transgender discrimination.
 Even amongst Democrats, there is no guarantee that a well-intentioned Pride activation will generate positive press or sales.

 So, what is to be done?
 While there is no guarantee of success, these tips will help your organization understand the expectations of the LGBTQ community.

 A deeper commitment: Pride is a one-month celebration of a yearlong commitment to the LGBTQ community.
 If your company plans to launch a Pride product or a large marketing campaign with rainbows and glitter, precede it with year-round queer-friendly content.
 For example, Fluide Beauty’s messaging states ,“As always, 5% of profits [will go] to LGBTQ health + advocacy groups.”
 It’s a strong and slightly sassy message that shows the brand’s year-round commitment to the LGBTQ community.